spiral/docs/templater/expert.md

 </div>
 ```

-Now widget will decide to render or not label span during compilation, not in runtime.
-You can check your view cache to make sure.
+Now your widget will decide whether it will render the label span or not during compilation and not during runtime.
+You can also check your view cache to make sure.

 ## Create php variables using attributes (hard++)
-There is many scenarious when you might want to pass php variable inside your widget, for example let's say that we want to create select which can accept array of it's values.
-The most obvsious way to that, is to create some convention variable to excange with values:
+There are many scenarios where you might want to pass the php variable inside your widget.
+For example, if we want to create a select which can accept an array of it's values.
+The most obvious way to this is to create some convention variable to excange with values:

 ```html
 <extends:elements.input/>